|Services we provide

 In addition to providing quality AKC pug puppies from our home we are also associated with other breeders in the Washington area and are happy to help you find the pug you are looking for.
 We do offer Stud service to other responsible breeders with approved AKC dams.
 We are also members of the Puget Sound Pug Dog Club and volunteer as well as support the Seattle Pug Rescue.
 We do except rescue pugs as well.
 We are happy to provide referrals to pug rescues, pug friendly vets, specialists, and trainers upon request as well as help answer any pug related health questions and offer advice.

-Puppy's come with first shot's, 2 vet check's, dew claws, wormed, basic and 2 year genetic health guarantee, contract, AKC papers and a life time of advice and support from us.
+Puppy's are $1500, come with first shot's, 2 vet check's, dew claws, wormed, basic and 2 year genetic health guarantee, contract, AKC papers and a life time of advice and support from us.
 I am always happy to answer any questions you have about pugs weather you have one or are thinking about getting one.
 Our next litter is due to be born August 2014.
 Call us any time, we love to talk pugs.

 We are happy to offer pug only Boarding, Please see our Boarding section for rates and more information.

 We are happy to say we were inspected by the AKC on 8/12/08 and passed with 100% Compliance!

 PUGET SOUND PUG DOG CLUB